 Applying for the Door Supervisor License

-When you have completed the training course and have the full qualifications (Level 2 Award in Door Supervision), you can then apply for a SIA license.
+When you have completed the training course and have the full qualifications (Level 2 Award in Door Supervision), you can then apply for an SIA license.
 There are quite a few documents that you need to include and send in with your application form.
 You must follow very strict guidelines when filling out these documents.
 If you make any mistakes when filling out the application form, they may be sent back to you for correction which will delay the process of applying for your license.
 When you send in your application you will also need to send some proof of identity and proof of address, such as driver’s license, passport or other personal identification documents.
 It is best to send your license application in by courier or special delivery mail to avoid getting your application getting lost or fall into the wrong hands.

 Time Period for License Application

-SIA have a processing rate of at least 80% of applications being processed within 25 working days, based on correctly completed applications.
+SIA has a processing rate of at least 80% of applications being processed within 25 working days, based on correctly completed applications.
 This processing time begins the day that your application enters their system and finishes the day that they make their decision to issue a license.
 If you have filled in your application incorrectly or haven’t attached the required documents, then the clock is stopped while the application is sent back to you and reset when your application is again received by the SIA.

-There may be exceptions to the 25 day processing average depending if there are any complex issues to be dealt with, such as inquiries into criminal records or overseas criminal record checks.
+There may be exceptions to the 25-day processing average depending if there are any complex issues to be dealt with, such as inquiries into criminal records or overseas criminal record checks.

 The SIA website has a status checker where you can check on the progress of your application.